soramitsu/iroha-katacoda/iroha-transfer-asset/step1.md

 There is a [Python Iroha library](https://github.com/hyperledger/iroha-python/) installed in the system, so we can interact with Iroha from within a Python code

+Please, wait for the system to initialize.
+You should see a command prompt (`$ `) after the configuration.
+This may take up to several minutes.

 Check that Iroha is up and running:
 `docker-compose -f /opt/sandbox/docker-compose.yml ps`{{execute}}